 - I always sand pieces before I paint, but especially if I plan to use milk paint without the bonding agent.
 I’ve found that if I don’t sand and don’t use the bonding agent, the paint does not adhere.
 The paint sticks to the places you sand more.
 If you miss a spot, you’ll see chipping in that area (without the bonding agent).

-Uses for Milk Paint: I love using milk paint to make washes for unfinished wood.
+I love using milk paint to make washes for unfinished wood.
 By adding extra water when I mix the paint, it shows off the grain of the wood beautifully.
-Milk paint is also my go-to paint for antique furniture pieces.
-If I know a piece is 100 years old or more, I love to use a paint that would have actually been used back then!
+Besides that, I like to use milk paint when I want a really natural look and maybe even some variation in the finish.

 - It can be used for both interior and exterior applications.

 - It does not require top coat like chalk paint or milk paint.
 Its finish is strong, but a top coat can be added for extra durability.

 - It levels beautifully.
 Honestly, I’ve never used a paint that smooths out so nicely as it dries.
 Simply put, you might see brush strokes as you’re painting, but once this paint dries, those brush strokes are gone!